trevorbayless/cli-chess/README.md

 1. Open your terminal and run `pip install cli-chess`
 2. Type `cli-chess` to start
 3. Use your keyboard arrows, tab, or click to navigate the menus.
-Multi-value menu options (e.g. changing the variant) can be cycled by pressing the spacebar, enter, or by clicking on the value.
+Multi-value menu options (e.g. changing the variant) can be cycled by pressing page up/down, or by clicking on the value.

 ## Playing Online